tateprop/coding-croc/README.md

 1 - My javascript has gotten a bit better
 2 - this was not that hard which is reassuring
 3 - I did mobile first development and it was easier i think.

+Etch a sketch was easy banged it out in about an hour